robyftp/Tree/README.md

-## What was a more important invention than the first telephone?
-The second one.
+## What did the shy pebble wish for?
+That she was a little boulder.